 - In the novel Ethan of Athos (part of the Vorkosigan Saga by the same author, but Vorkosigan does not appear in the novel), the planet of Athos is populated entirely by men who grow babies using egg cells taken from ovarian tissue cultures.
 Children are usually reared by couples in an informal kind of marriage.

 - Also, the Cetagandan Haut-lords in the Vorkosiverse reproduce entirely without sex or even coupling being involved...
 In fact, the parents may never even meet or make any decisions.
-Every child is created through contracts arranged by high-ranking family members, frequently with positive genetic alterations added, then the baby cooked up in a replicator and handed to the appropriate parent.
+Every child is created through contracts arranged by high-ranking family members, frequently with positive genetic alterations added, then the baby cooked up in a replicator and handed to the appropriate household for rearing.
 The ruling Haut are practically considered a superhuman sub-race at this point, though a good number of their enhancements are Awesome, but Impractical aesthetic improvements.
-In their case every child is designed by the central government, and the biological parents most likely never even know the child exists.
+In their case every child is designed by the central government, and the biological parents may never meet at all.

 - Beta Colony, where the technology of the replicators was invented, has 3/4ths of the population come out of a replicator, with the rest being born naturally, and it's fairly consistently shown replicator births to be a standard practice throughout advanced culture.